 Children are not allowed to use any tools such as calculators or number lines.

 When will the KS1 SATs take place?

-The new-style KS1 SATs are due to be administered in May 2017.
+The assessments are due to be administered in May 2019.
 Unlike KS2 SATs, KS1 SATs don't have to be administered according to a nationally-set timetable in a specific week.
 Schools are free to manage the timetable and will aim to administer the tests in the classroom in a low-stress, low-key way; some children won't even be aware they've taken them!